gears/gears/README.rst

     them using compilers.
 E.g., if you use ``@import`` functionality in some CSS pre-processors (Less or Stylus).

-* Scripting and styling in modern languages like CoffeeScript, Stylus, Less, SASS and SCSS (support for new languages can be easily added).
+* Scripting and styling in modern languages like CoffeeScript, Stylus, Less (support for new languages can be easily added).

 * Writing client templates using Handlebars.